 Woo Hoo!
 Summer is here.
 Three glorious months of sunny skies, warm weather and family time.

-Here are 20 ideas that are family friendly, fun, and easy on the budget.
-My family has had fun with most of these activities locally, but a quick Google search will help you find locations and destinations near you.
+Here are 20 summer activities that are family friendly, fun, and easy on the budget.
+My family has had fun with most of these ideas locally, but a quick Google search will help you find locations and destinations near you.

 20 Fun & Budget-Friendly Summer Activities